 Then you made the step into your creative career?

-Yes, later on, I took it more seriously, and so, if there was a spark that became a passion, I made this my profession.
+Later on, I took it more seriously, so if there was a spark that became a passion, I made this my profession.

-In one of your guitar’s performances at the “Gluren Bij De Buren” festival in Houten, when you played a chorus, you said to be inspired by Brazilian music.
+In one of your guitar’s performances at the “Gluren Bij De Buren” festival in Houten, you said to be inspired by Brazilian music when you played a chorus.
 Tell us more about that?

 Yes, I remember that day at “Gluren Bij De Buren” in Houten.
 I played Marco Pereira’s.